Cafe La Haye

 Cafe La Haye is a restaurant in Sonoma, California in the United States.
 It was opened by owner Saul Gropman in 1996.
-When Michael Bauer was food critic of the San Francisco Chronicle, Cafe La Haye was a perennial listing in his annual Top 100 restaurants list and one of his favorite restaurants in Wine Country.
+When Michael Bauer was the food critic for the San Francisco Chronicle, Cafe La Haye was a perennial listing in his annual Top 100 restaurants list and one of his favorite restaurants in Wine Country.
 Cafe La Haye sources food produced within 60 miles of the restaurant.

 History

 Cafe La Haye was opened in 1996 by owner Saul Gropman.
 In 2009, Jeffrey Lloyd became the executive chef after Lloyd served as executive chef at Michael Mina and Aqua Restaurant.
 During the October 2017 Northern California wildfires, Gropman served food for first responders fighting the fires and also served a free, three course meal to locals.
 In 2019, the City of Sonoma sought to accelerate the state mandated $15 minimum wage increase, which would require all businesses to meet the $15 increase by 2023.
 The City Council proposed increasing it locally by 2021.
 Gropman supported the 2023 increase but opposed the 2021 increase to allow for "time to adjust" and more discussion.
 The proposal passed with businesses with 25 or fewer employees, like Cafe La Haye, being required to pay employees a minimum wage of $14.
 2019 During COVID-19 pandemic in the San Francisco Bay Area, the restaurant adapted with take out, and when possible, outdoor dining.